dotalim0204/mobile_price_analysis/README.md

 ![image](https://user-images.githubusercontent.com/50509341/163121347-e1b45718-4e46-417e-8f01-5ed60a8bf1eb.png)

+## Problem Definition

+- How to predict mobile price using given features?
+- Which model would be the best to solve this problem?

 ## About

 This is a Mini Project for SC1015 which focuses on mobile price from [Kaggle by manishkc06](https://www.kaggle.com/datasets/manishkc06/mobile-price-prediction).
 For detailed walkthrough, please view the source code in order from: